Scientific Name

 How to Grow and Care

 Some Gymnocalyciums are shade-seeking in the wild, among shrubs or grasses, while others grow completely exposed.
-Some will, therefore, need a light shading from the sun in the hottest months, but to overdo this will result in the loss of flowers.
+Some will, therefore, need light shading from the sun in the hottest months, but to overdo this will result in the loss of flowers.

 The balance of the potting medium should be sufficient to allow good drainage so that the plants do not sit in soggy soil for more than a day or two after watering.